Skip to content

 })

-The salted package has an actual problem with 3.7 and must not be run with this version.
-So these settings throw a RuntimeError in case someone tries.
+These settings ensure the package runs on Python 3.10 or higher, with testing confirmed through Python 3.14.
 Salted in that specific version is a relatively young package that will receive frequent updates.
 So beginning a month after the release this will nag the user over looking for an update every second time - provided the user activated logging.

 Parameters

-• package_version (required): the version number of your package as a string.
+• package_version: the version number of your package as a string.

-• python_version_support (optional): requires a dictionary with the three following keys:
+• python_version_support: requires a dictionary with the three following keys:

 • max_tested_version: the latest version of the interpreter you successfully tested your code with.

-• nag_over_update (optional): requires a dictionary with the three following keys:
+• nag_over_update (optional): requires a dictionary with the two following keys:

 • nag_days_after_release: wait this number of days (int) since the release before reminding users to check for an update.